nooxnet/smart-meter-mbus-dlms/readme.md

 This tool can be used to read out the energy meter Kaifa MA309M as used by some Austrian electricity provider.
 It can transfer the data via MQTT e.g. to your smart home hub.
+The tool is written in TypeScript and the generated Javascript file runs within NodeJS.
 I use it to read the data of my smart meter from Salzburg Netz (Salzburg AG).
 But it should also work with the following smart meters.